nominetresearch/microbit-networking-book-python/acknowledgements/acknowledgements.md

 will decide what your data and ACK packets should look like.

 **Instruction:** Discuss what is the minimum information you should have in your packets.
-Create two string variables for data and ACK packets, using the Text blocks in the JavaScript Blocks editor.
+Create two string variables for data and ACK packets.

 ### Task 2: Timeout and retransmission